Join hundreds of clinics and acquire new patients from abroad. Please fill out the form and we will get back to you within 2 days.

 Many countries can offer bariatric surgery much cheaper than in the UK.
 Weight loss surgery prices in Europe can be found for as little as £5,000 and even cheaper in places like India and Thailand.

-The overseas clinic/hospital will include a 4 or 5 night hospital stay in the cost.
+The overseas clinic/hospital will include a 4 or 5-night hospital stay in the cost.
 In addition to this most patients will need to book additional hotel accommodation for a few nights longer so final checks can be made on the healing process and so that they feel comfortable enough to sit on the plane for the journey home.
+What’s also important, patients can get secured for their medical trip, which makes their travel and stay abroad much safer.
+Clinic Hunter & AXA Partners have created a medical insurance for overseas dedicated solely to medical tourists.

 After its entry to the EU in 2004 Poland started welcoming more and more medical tourists.
 The private health sector is now a booming industry for Poland.
 It has some excellent medical facilities equipped with state of the art equipment.
 All surgeons are trained to a very high standard and English is spoken by many people in the medical professions.